Last updated on April 27th, 2022 at 04:24 am

-Betta fishes are fun to have, not until they show symptoms of diseases that can lead to their death.
-And scooping out their dead bodies out of the fish tank is something that we don’t want to do!
+Betta fishes (also known as the Siamese fighting fish) are fun to have, not until they show symptoms of diseases that can lead to their death.
+And scooping out your fish’s body out of the betta tank is something that we don’t want to do!

-If you noticed that your betta fish has been acting weird lately, they might have caught some disease.
+If you noticed that your betta fish has been acting weird lately, they might have caught some betta diseases.

-In this article, we will tackle common betta fish diseases and how to treat them.
+In this article, we will tackle common betta diseases and how to treat the affected fish.

 Let’s see what are the common betta fish diseases and symptoms below.

 |Fin Rot||Fins start to melt over time and its remnants will show floating underwater.||Regular aquarium maintenance.|

 |Velvet||Rusty scales and black spots show on each part of the betta fishesâ€™ body including the head and gills.||Use a water conditioner to improve the fish tankâ€™s water.Â|

 |Bacterial infection||Symptoms of bacterial infection may vary depending on the disease.||The easy way to treat bacterial infection is to regularly clean your fish tankâ€™s water.|

 |Ick||Symptoms include white spots, rings, or dots on the betta fishesâ€™ body.||Change aquarium parameters such as the ammonia and pH nitrates to an optimal level.|

 |Fungal infection||May vary depending on the type of fungal infection.||Maintain a clean and healthy environment for your betta fish.|